thehyve/opal/opal-vagrant/README.md

 You will end up with a MySQL installed, with databases opal_ids and opal_data.

-## Locally install MongoDB and creating 2 databases for Opal (optional)
+## Locally install MongoDB (optional)

 We also have a Puppet file to make it easy to install MongoDB for Opal.
-This will install MongoDB, and create 2 dbs 'opal_ids' and 'opal_data'.
+This will only install and launch MongoDB.

+Unfortunately the Puppet MongoDB module is not stable/rich enough to provide a way to automate the creation of databases and users.
-Unfortunately the users have to be setup manually, so you need to create the users for these databases so Opal can use them.
+So you need to create manually the MongoDB databases and the respective users.

 execute

-    sudo puppet module install puppetlabs-mongodb
     sudo puppet apply /vagrant/manifests/mongo_redhat.pp

 ---